ethan-ndap/phat-website/README.md

 This is my first website
 I build it from scratch for these purpose
-* Learn from real project-base.
+* Learn from real project-based.
 * Store my experience in work and life.